jexxa-projects/JexxaArchetypes/jlegmed-blank-archetype/src/main/resources/archetype-resources/README-GitHub.md

 ${hash}${hash} Using GitHub actions

-We provide following GitHub actions that are either started manually or automatically.
+We provide the following GitHub actions that are either started manually or automatically.
 To validate the actions start all actions with start option `manually`:

 *   [mavenBuild.yml](${vcsRepository}/actions/workflows/mavenBuild.yml):
     *   __Description:__ Builds the project after each push